Apple Crumble Recipe for Baby: A Delicious and Nutritious Guide

 Step-by-Step Instructions for Making Apple Crumble

-1. Prepare the Apples: Peel, core, and dice the apples into small, manageable pieces for your baby.
+1. Prepare the Apples: Peel, core, and dice the apples into small pieces for your baby.

 2. Cook the Apples: Place the diced apples in a small saucepan with 1-2 tablespoons of water.
 Cook over medium heat for about 5-7 minutes, or until the apples are soft.
 Stir occasionally to prevent sticking.